 CLEP SCORES - English.
-A mean score of "C" or higher on the Subject Matter test in College composition, plus an essay graded satisfactory by the New Mexico Military Institute Department of English, produces 3 credit hours in ENG 101.
-A mean score of "C" or higher on the CLEP Subject Matter Test in Freshman English, plus an essay graded as above, produces 3 credit hours in ENG 102.
+A mean score of "B" or higher on the Subject Matter test in College composition, plus an essay graded above average by the New Mexico Military Institute Department of English, plus a course syllabus from previous school proving that the student has had experience with writing documentation and product generation, produces 3 credit hours in ENG 101.
+A mean score of "B" or higher on the CLEP Subject Matter Test in "Analyzing and Interpreting Literature", plus an essay graded as above, plus a syllabus submitted as above, produces 3 credit hours in ENG 102.